likicode/Distillation-for-Language-Model/README.md

 ### Distillation for Language Model

-This repository distills the Transformer-XL model into a simple LSTM model.
+A simple experiment on distilliing the Transformer-XL model into a LSTM model.

 **Overview**
 ---